 5. A brief history of the merger movement

-and the need for antitrust laws to regulate the many horizontal mergers of America's Gilded Age.
+of directors) and the need for antitrust laws to regulate the many horizontal mergers of

 b.
-The 1920's brought vertical mergers as antitrust laws had made horizontal mergers difficult
+The 1920's had vertical mergers as antitrust laws had made horizontal mergers difficult

 d.
-The 1980's brought corporate raiders who broke up conglomerates, many using junk (high risk)
+The 1980's had corporate raiders who broke up conglomerates many using junk (high risk)

 bonds to finance leverage (high debt) buyouts.